AhmetZamanis/KaggleStoreSales/ReportPart1.md

     KPSS test p-value: 0.01

+    C:\Users\PC\Documents\Work\DataScience\GitHub\KaggleStoreSales\venv\lib\site-packages\statsmodels\tsa\stattools.py:2018: InterpolationWarning:

+    The test statistic is outside of the range of p-values available in the look-up table.
+The actual p-value is smaller than the p-value returned.

-The null hypothesis for the KPSS test is stationarity around a constant value.
+The null hypothesis for the KPSS test (this version) is stationarity around a constant value.
 With a p-value smaller than 0.01, the null is rejected, so the test suggests our residuals are non-stationary.

 Second is the Augmented Dickey-Fuller test.